DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 Parameter | Type  | Description
 --------- | ----- | -------------
-*Start Selector* | Selector | Identifies the webpage element from which selection starts.
+*Start&nbsp;Selector* | Selector | Identifies the webpage element from which selection starts.
 The start position of selection is the first character of the element's text.
 See [Action Parameters](README.md#action-parameters).
 *End Selector* | Selector | Identifies the webpage element at which selection ends.
 The end position of selection is the last character of the element's text.
 See [Action Parameters](README.md#action-parameters).

 You can also specify additional parameters for the action.
 See [Basic Action Options](action-options.md#basic-action-options).